diegofer-dev/alten-reto/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  GNU GPLv3 License.
 See the `LICENSE` file for details.

 ## Contact